Kay Schuttel

 Turmeric is ongoing series of written observations focused on human behavior in our digital age.
 The texts move around themes like agency, performing identity, beauty, social media and motherhood .

 The work serves as a form of social commentary - illustrating repetitive and detached our lives have become in the digital age.
-But there is a deeper observation on human condition at play as well; the hidden moments of vulnerability are revealed at an intersection of sound, storytelling and found (social media) texts.

 X CLOSE